 Note: To view all the changes in detail, please refer to the Exam Content Outline.

-1 November 2015 → Last day to test under current version of the PMP® exam.
+1 November 2015 → Last day to test under the current version of the PMP® exam.